eoscostarica/eos-dapp-boilerplate/readme.md

 We challenge ourselves to provide the EOS platform with a strong geographical and political diversity by running the most robust EOS Block Producer possible from Costa Rica; We pledge to leverage our talent, experience, and sustainable internet resources to meet such an important challenge.

-EOS Costa Rica supports the EOS.io community by maintaining and contributing to open source initiatives, meetups and workshops.
+EOS Costa Rica supports the EOSIO community by maintaining and contributing to open source initiatives, meetups and workshops.

 [eoscostarica.io](https://eoscostarica.io)